-Since academic dishonesty is viewed as a very serious offense, even first offenders may be punished with a suspension, depending on the severity of the violation, in addition to receiving a zero on the assignment.
+Since academic dishonesty is viewed as a very serious offense, even first offenders may be punished with a suspension, depending on the severity of the violation.
 In the first case of academic dishonesty, administration will meet with the student to review what the student did and reinforce the student's commitment to ethical academic behavior.
-Further instances of academic dishonesty can result in suspension, in or out of school (depending on the severity of the offense), and multiple offenses could be grounds for possible failure of a course or consideration for expulsion.
+Further instances of academic dishonesty can result in suspension, in or out of school (depending on the severity of the offense), and multiple offenses could be grounds for possible consideration for expulsion.